 - Ask, “What is your favorite computer or video game?”

 - Ask, “What do you think makes a good game?
 Is it the sound effects?
 The characters?”
 Write down your students’ answers on the classroom board.

 Getting Started (5 minutes)1.
 Use your projector to display “Module 1: Human Pong Intro.”

 Activities (15 minutes)Facilitate as students complete the Human Pong modules on their own:

 1. Human Pong Intro (Video)

 - This short video introduces the Human Pong lesson.

-- In this DIY, campers will create a two-player augmented reality Pong game.
+- In this DIY, students will create a two-player augmented reality Pong game.

-- How to play: Pair up campers and tell them to use their hands as paddles to bounce the ball Actor back and forth.
+- How to play: Pair up students and tell them to use their hands as paddles to bounce the ball Actor back and forth.

 - Explain that a player gets a point once the opponent misses the ball Actor.